breezedeus/Pix2Text/docs/examples_en.md

 # Examples
 ## Recognize PDF Files and Return Markdown Format

 For PDF files, you can use the `.recognize_pdf()` function to recognize the entire file or specific pages and output the results as a Markdown file.
-For example, for the following PDF file ([examples/test-doc.pdf](examples/test-doc.pdf)):

-You can call the function like this:
+For example, for the following PDF file ([examples/test-doc.pdf](examples/test-doc.pdf)), you can call the function like this:

 ```python
 from pix2text import Pix2Text